 - Unplug the hard drive from your computer/laptop

 - Seal the hard drive in a plastic bag

 - Wrap the wrapped hard drive again, for extra safety

 - Place the hard drive in the coldest part of your freezer for at least 12 hours

 - Remove the hard drive and immediately reconnect it to the computer

 It’s crucial to begin extracting the data from the hard drive immediately, before the hard drive returns to its failed condition and stops working within a few minutes.
 Therefore, we advise you to extract the most important of the required data first.

-The above steps can be repeated a number of times in order to extract all of the data possible.
+The above steps can be repeated a number of times in order to extract all the data possible.
 However, the chances of the hard drive completely crashing increase with each cycle of data extraction.

 Why Does It Work and Is It Safe?